Manufacturing & Supply Chain

 Data Inputs

-- LIMS data: analytical results, specifications, trends
+• LIMS data: analytical results, specifications, trends

-- Deviation history linked to similar products
+• Deviation history: prior deviations linked to similar products or processes

 Governance

-- QA reviewers retain final authority for release decisions
+• QA reviewers retain final authority for release decisions

-- AI-generated exceptions are recommendations, not decisions
+• AI-generated exceptions are recommendations, not decisions

-- Reviewers can accept, override, or escalate findings
+• Reviewers can accept, override, or escalate findings

-- Clear intended-use documentation defines automation boundaries
+• Clear intended-use documentation defines boundaries of automation

 Expected Outcomes